AI excitement drives tech stocks higher on Wall Street - ExBulletin

 While Isaac Boltansky, director of policy research at BTIG, said he sees an 11th-hour deal happening, Washington is still arguing over exactly when midnight strikes, which remains our main concern because time limits are the only viable forcing mechanism in town.

-On the losing side of Wall Street was Dollar Tree, which fell 10.9%.
-The retailer announced a lower profit for the last quarter than expected by analysts.
-He said his customers were shifting their spending to products that were less profitable for him, while he was also facing worse-than-expected theft like other retailers.
+On the losing side of Wall Street was Dollar Tree, which fell 12%.
+The retailer reported weaker earnings than analysts expected for the latest quarter.
+Customers are shifting their spending to less profitable products, and they’re also facing worse-than-expected theft, like other retailers.

 In the bond market, yields rallied after reports suggested the economy was doing better than expected.

-One said that fewer workers applied for unemployment benefits last week than expected.
-This is a signal that the labor market remains remarkably strong despite much higher interest rates intended to slow inflation.
+One said fewer workers applied for unemployment benefits last week than expected.
+It’s a signal that the labor market remains remarkably strong, even as manufacturing and other sectors of the economy slow under the weight of much higher interest rates.

 Another report estimates the US economy grew at an annual rate of 1.3% in the first three months of the year, stronger than the 1.1% previously thought.
 This report also suggested that inflation was a bit higher at the start of 2023 than previously thought.

-The stronger-than-expected data is helping to ease fears on Wall Street of a coming recession.
+The stronger-than-expected data helped ease investor fears of a coming recession.
 But it could also convince the Federal Reserve to raise interest rates again next month.
 Traders are divided on whether the Fed will pause in June after raising rates at a breakneck pace for more than a year.

 Higher rates have helped inflation ease from its peak last summer, but they do so by slowing the broader economy and dragging the prices of stocks, bonds and other investments.

-The two-year Treasury yield, which tends to track expectations for Fed action, rose to 4.47% from 4.38% last Wednesday.
+The two-year Treasury yield, which tends to track expectations for Fed action, jumped to 4.53% from 4.38% last Wednesday.

 Stock markets overseas were mostly weaker, but the declines were more subdued than in previous days.

-Germany’s DAX fell 0.3% after data showed its economy contracted in the first three months of the year, the second consecutive quarter that has occurred.
+Germany’s DAX lost 0.3% after data showed its economy contracted in the first three months of the year, the second consecutive quarter that has occurred.

-Hong Kongs Hang Seng fell 1.9% amid concerns China’s economic recovery after the government eased pandemic restrictions late last year is running out of steam.
+Hong Kongs Hang Seng fell 1.9% amid concerns China’s economic recovery after the government eased pandemic restrictions is faltering.
 Shanghai shares fell 0.1%.

 AP Business Writers Elaine Kurtenbach and Matt Ott contributed.